rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### polarisinventorysubhierarchyroot
 - There is a single argument of type InventorySubHierarchyRootEnum.
 - Returns PolarisInventorySubHierarchyRoot.
+### policydetails
+Returns active policies for an account.

+- The policydetails subcommand takes no arguments.
+- Returns PolicyDetailConnection.
+### policyobj
+Returns details for one policy object.

+- There are 3 arguments.
+    - snappableFid - System.String
+    - snapshotFid - System.String
+    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
+- Returns PolicyObj.
+### policyobjs
+Returns status for all objects at a specified timestamp.

+- There are 21 arguments.
+    - day - System.String: Day in the format (YYYY-MM-DD).
+    - timezone - System.String
+    - workloadTypes - list of DataGovObjectTypes: Types of workloads that can be used for filtering query results.
+    - sortBy - System.String: Name of the column to sort result by.
+    - sortOrder - SortOrder: Sorting order for the results.
+    - analysisStatusesFilter - list of AnalysisStatuss: List of analysis statuses used for filtering results.
+    - policyIdsFilter - list of System.Strings: List of policies used for filtering results.
+    - riskLevelsFilter - list of RiskLevelTypes: List of risk levels used for filtering results.
+    - clusterIdsFilter - list of System.Strings: List of Rubrik clusters for filtering results.
+    - searchObjectName - System.String: Object name to search.
+    - subscriptionIdsFilter - list of System.Strings: List of subscriptions for filtering results.
+    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
+    - sids - list of System.Strings: Filter for the given list of security identifiers.
+    - insightsMetadataId - System.String: Filter objects with insights metadata ID.
+    - includeInsightsMarker - System.Boolean: Specifies whether to include the insights marker.
+    - userAccessObjectsFilter - System.Boolean: Filter objects with user access enabled.
+    - objectIdsFilter - list of System.Strings: Object IDs to filter.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - last - System.Int32: Returns the last n elements from the list.
+    - before - System.String: Returns the elements in the list that come before the specified cursor.
+- Returns PolicyObjConnection.
 ### prechecksstatus
 Gets status of last prechecks job.